nahsra/antisamy/README.md

 Throughout the development of the 1.6.x series, we have identified and deprecated a number of features and APIs.
 All of these deprecated items have been removed in the 1.7.0 release.
 These changes were all tracked in ticket: https://github.com/nahsra/antisamy/issues/195.
 Each of the changes are described below:

 CssHandler had 2 constructors which dropped the LinkedList<URI> embeddedStyleSheets parameter.
 Both contructors now create an empty internal LinkedList<URI> and the method getImportedStylesheetsURIList() can be used to get a reference to it, if needed.
-This is rarely used so is unlikely to affect most users of AntiSamy.
-Normally, an empty list was passed in as this parameter value and that list was never used again.
+This feature is rarely used, and in fact direct invocation of these constructors is also rare, so this change is unlikely to affect most users of AntiSamy.
+When used, normally an empty list is passed in as this parameter value and that list is never used again.

  * The CssHandler(Policy, LinkedList\<URI\>, List\<String\>, ResourceBundle) was dropped
    * It was replaced with: CssHandler(Policy, List\<String\>, ResourceBundle)